dbornstein/ima-ad-tag-manipulate/README.md

 # ima-ad-tag-manipulate
-Brightcove player plugin to dynamically modify the IMA ad tag with custom page and video-cloud variables
+Brightcove player plugin to dynamically modify the IMA ad tag with custom page and video-cloud variables.

 This Brightcove Player plugin extends the basic IMA3 plugin's macro functionality enabling the following features: